beauvilerobed/operationalize-ml-project/Readme.md

 # Operationalizing Machine Learning on SageMaker Project

 ## Project Summary
-In this project, you will complete the following steps:
+In this project, we will complete the following steps:

 - Train and deploy a model on Sagemaker, using the most appropriate instances.
 Set up multi-instance training in your Sagemaker notebook.
 - Adjust your Sagemaker notebooks to perform training and deployment on EC2.